denten-books/plain-text/1-metaphor.md

 if they were asked to play by writing formulas in code, for example, or to direct the paddle through dialog.

-The conversational model of human--computer interaction was hindered by what researchers considered an arbitrary symbolic relationship of the sign to its signifier.
+The conversational model of human-computer interaction was hindered by what researchers considered an arbitrary symbolic relationship of the sign to its signifier.
 In this way, when using *EMACS*, a text editor commonly found on UNIX systems of the time, one would enter the command `k` in combination with